-Here are some useful tips to keep you safe around public transport and always remember to STOP BEFORE YOU CROSS.
+Here are some useful tips to keep you safe around public transport.
+And always remember to STOP BEFORE YOU CROSS.

-Train: Safe use pedestrian crossings
+Train: Safe use of pedestrian crossings

-It is everyone's responsibility to use level crossings safely:
+It's everyone's responsibility to use level crossings safely:

 - Cross railway lines at marked crossings only.

 - Stop one step back from the edge of the crossing then look and listen in all directions for approaching trains.

 - Think about when it's safe to cross.
 This is when tracks are clear and there are no trains approaching.